succinctlabs/op-succinct/book/fault_proofs/fault_proof_architecture.md

 ## Dispute Game Implementation

 Proposing new state roots goes through the regular flow of the `DisputeGameFactory` to the `OPSuccinctFaultDisputeGame` contract that implements the `IDisputeGame` interface.
-Each proposal contains a link to a previous parent proposal (unless it is the first proposal after initialization, in which case it stores the previous parent as `addr(0)`), and includes a `l2BlockNumber` and claimed `l2OutputRoot`.
+Each proposal contains a link to a previous parent proposal (unless it is the first proposal after initialization, in which case it stores the parent index as `uint32.max`), and includes a `l2BlockNumber` and claimed `l2OutputRoot`.

 Once a proposal is published and a `OPSuccinctFaultDisputeGame` created, the dispute game can be in one of several states:

 - **Unchallenged**: The initial state of a new proposal
+- **UnchallengedAndValidProofProvided**: A proposal that has been proven valid with a verified proof
 - **Challenged**: A proposal that has been challenged but not yet proven
 - **ChallengedAndValidProofProvided**: A challenged proposal that has been proven valid with a verified proof
 - **Resolved**: The final state after resolution, either `GameStatus.CHALLENGER_WINS` or `GameStatus.DEFENDER_WINS`.

 Note that "challenging" a proposal does not require a proof--as we want challenges to be able to be submitted quickly, without waiting for proof generation delay.
-Once a challenge is submitted, then the proposal's "timeout" is extended by a `provingTime` parameter that allows for an extended amount of time to generate a proof to prove that the original proposal is correct.
+Once a challenge is submitted, then the proposal's "timeout" is set to `MAX_PROVE_DURATION` parameter that allows for an extended amount of time to generate a proof to prove that the original proposal is correct.
 If a proof of validity is not submitted by the deadline, then the proposal is assumed to be invalid and the challenger wins.
 If a valid proof is submitted by the deadline, then the original proposer wins the dispute.
 Note that if a parent game is resolved in favor of a challenger wining, then any child game will also be considered invalid.

 **Illustrative Example**